 The project team has been involved in the development of water quality data processing from moderate (300-1km) and high (10-60m) resolution sensors.
 The latter category offers reduced diagnostic potential for retrieval of coloured dissolved organic matter and chlorophyll-a concentrations due to broader or missing essential spectral bands.
-Suspended solids can be captured at the higher resolution.
-The most demanding requirement for spatial resolution comes when seeking to include data records of medium and smaller lakes, since the resolution needs to be a small fraction (e.g. <5%) of the lake dimension.
+Reflectance bands correlating with scattering by suspended solids can be captured also at the higher resolution.
+The most demanding requirement for spatial resolution comes when seeking to include data records of medium and smaller lakes, since the resolution needs to be a small fraction (e.g. <5%) of the smallest lake dimension to be able to resolve (and subsequently mask) the influence of nearby land, which is dependent on atmospheric conditions but can be observed up to 1 km from the shoreline.
 Across large areas of the world there are few lakes of sufficient size to characterize climate change effects in lakes at resolutions of 1 km or coarser, while 100 m would be far more adequate.
 Useful work has nevertheless been achieved with the present 300 m capability on thousands of medium and large-sized lakes, but a target for spatial resolution to address significant but smaller water bodies is 100 m.